co360/soda-hol/1-create-an-atp-instance.md

   Once you've successfully authenticated, you'll be redirected to the Oracle Cloud Infrastructure dashboard where you can start working with various cloud services.

-### Step 2: Create an ATP database
+### **Part 2**: Create an ATP database

-In this step, you will create an ATP database for the todo tracking application.
+In this part, you will create an ATP database for the todo tracking application.

 - Open the services menu by clicking the Navigation Drawer icon in the upper left-hand corner, then select Autonomous Transaction Processing.